 The employee may elect to move between the main and 50/50 sections of the Scheme any number of times.
 Each election takes effect from the next available pay period.
 For concurrent employments, the employee may elect to move between sections for any or all of the jobs they hold.

-An employer must give an employee who elects for the 50/50 section information on the effect on that person’s likely benefits from the 2014 Scheme.
+An employer must give an employee who elects for the 50/50 section information on the effect of that election on the benefits they will build up in the 2014 Scheme.

-The Scheme regulations do not require a form to be completed to move between sections.
-It may be advisable to use one as the employer will be required to:
+The Scheme regulations do not require that a member completes a form to move between sections.
+It may be advisable to use one as the employer will have to:

 notify the payroll administrator of the date the member moves to a different section